American Gladiators (2008 TV series)

-American Gladiators is an American competition TV show that aired on NBC and Citytv in Canada.
+American Gladiators is an American competition television series that aired on NBC and Citytv in Canada.
 Hosted by Hulk Hogan and Laila Ali, the show matches amateur athletes against each other and the show's own "gladiators" in contests of strength, agility, and endurance.
-It is a remake of the original series of the same name which ran from 1989–1996, with elements of the UK version of the 1990s.
-The show is refereed by Al Kaplon, a former American League umpire, who can also be seen as the referee in Dodgeball: A True Underdog Story.
-Play-by-play narration is handled by Van Earl Wright.
+It is a remake of the original series of the same name which ran from 1989 to 1996, with elements of the British version of the 1990s.
+The show was refereed by Al Kaplon, a former American League umpire, who can also be seen as the referee in Dodgeball: A True Underdog Story.
+Play-by-play narration was handled by Van Earl Wright.

-Season 1 was taped at Sony Pictures Studios in Culver City, California.
-Beginning with Season 2, the show moved to the Los Angeles Sports Arena.
-It is produced by Reveille Productions and MGM Television.